Meet the State Referee Committee

 Elie has been married for 30 years and has 3 boys (men).
 He values honesty, integrity and dedication.

-State Director of Instruction (SDI)
+State Director of Assessment (SDA)

 Fred Corey